AdMod V01.12.00cpp Joe Richards (joe@joeware.net) February 2010

 An expansion string is simply a string that has 'operations' embedded in it that

-require expansion.
-These operations are designated by a start/end markers and can
+in the place of scripting.
+These operations are designated by a start/end markers

 operation marker is '{{' and the end of operation marker is '}}'.
 Within the